-Pandemic Dawn Book III:
+Pandemic Dawn Book IV:

 Ashleigh screamed, which only enraged the creatures, and they screeched back in full voice.
 They tore at the gate, scratching and psychotically clawing, trying to get hold of Matthew.

 Trying to hold the gate, he dropped the pistol at his feet.

 “Ashleigh, get my gun,” she didn’t move, except for shuddering in fear and uncontrollably crying, covering her face with the blanket.